 #3 – The Wall Opposite of the Best Light Source

 Often the entry point to a room and the largest windows are not on the same wall.
-If you really want to emphasize the color you’ve chosen, make the wall across from the best light source your accent.
+If you really want to emphasize the color you’ve chosen, make the wall across from the best light source your accent instead.

-#4 – The Fireplace Wall or Most Interesting Wall
+#4 – The Fireplace Wall (or the Most Interesting Wall)

 If you have a fireplace in your living room, this is a natural wall to accentuate!
 One popular idea is to paint the fireplace all the way to the ceiling: